Learn the basics about structured settlements and whether it’s right for you

 - Make a decision.
 Thinking and research are good, but analysis paralysis is not.
 There is no such thing as a perfect answer.
 One way you can push through your indecisiveness is by listening to the experienced input from others on this topic.
 When you incorporate wise counsel with your own research, you will find yourself making a well-educated and informed decision.

-If you need help deciding whether a structured or lump sum settlement is right for you, we encourage you to consult with the experts at Scholle Law.
-With more than 20 years of experience, our Atlanta injury attorneys can clearly lay out your legal options and help you make the smartest decision for you and your family.
+If you need help deciding whether a structured or lump sum settlement is right for you, we encourage you to consult with the attorneys at Scholle Law.
+With more than 25 years of experience, our Georgia injury lawyers can clearly lay out your legal options and help you make the smartest decision for you and your family.
 Call us today at (866) 592-1296 or contact us online to schedule your free consultation.